 Less is more, so let’s work on the less to make it beautiful.

-I must admit that this point is very influenced by my own taste but I’m noticing more and more shapes and lines with a Far East twist.
+I must admit that this point is very influenced by my own taste but I’m noticing lots of shapes and lines with a Far East twist.
+After my recent travel in Singapore and Malesia, probably, I’m becoming more and more interest in these design influences.
+But it’s a fact, this Maison et Object September was full of interesting Asian design.

 Very interesting also the in-fair exhibit about Asian rising talents.